Introduction

 Eat.Me.Go. is a ready-to-eat convenience store concept based in Malaysia, providing culturally diverse cuisine and local delicacies for customers on the go.
 The brand targets working professionals and value-conscious consumers looking for quick, nourishing meals in urban locations.

-Walk Production was appointed to develop the complete brand development work including brand strategy, logo design, corporate identity, packaging design, and brand guidelines.
-The programme built the brand from concept through to market-ready visual assets.
+Walk Production was appointed to build the brand from the ground up, covering brand strategy, logo design, corporate identity, packaging design, and brand guidelines.
+The work took the brand from concept through to market-ready visual assets.

 Our Solutions